-1.3.4.4 Finalisation, publication and submission
+Finalisation, publication and submission

 The results are published nationally by the Swedish Environmental Protection Agency in late November or early December each year.
-The Swedish EPA delivers the greenhouse gas inventory to the Ministry of the

-Environment five working days before the preliminary reporting to European Commission (January 15th).
+The Swedish EPA delivers the greenhouse gas inventory to the Ministry of Environment five working days before the preliminary reporting to European Commission (January 15th).

-The Swedish EPA, on behalf of the Ministry of Climate and Enterprise, submits the inventory to the European Commission on January and March 15th and to the UNFCCC on April 15th.
-Reported data in the submission of year t relates to the series of emissions years from 1990 up to and including year t- 2, in other words emissions which took place during 2019 are reported in early 2021.
+The Swedish EPA, on behalf of the Ministry of Environment, submits the inventory to the European Commission on January and March 15th and to the UNFCCC on April 15th.
+Reported data in the submission of year t relates to the series of emissions years from 1990 up to and including year t-2, in other words emissions which took place during 2019 are reported in early 2021.